MPhillips55/Data-Visualization/readme.md

 Data Visualization Project - Michael Phillips

+## To run the code locally:
+  * Clone the repo
+  * load index.html in your browser (chrome or firefox suggested)

-SUMMARY: I chose to use the Prosper Loans dataset which I was familiar with from previous projects.
+SUMMARY: I chose the Prosper Loans dataset which I was familiar with from previous projects.
 One aspect of the data that interested me was how occupations were related to APR's.
 I imagined my audience was high schoolers or college students who had to think about where their life would take them.
 I wanted them to have an idea of how their choices could affect their lives